aayushi14sh/demo/README.md

 # demo
-This is my first github repository it contains a hello file in c
+This is my first github repository demo.